ccjmne/blog/content/flight-rules/git-stash-import-export.md

 ## Your stash stack

-Finally, we arrive at the point of this entire post: stashes that used to only be available through the `reflog` of `refs/stash` now properly *exist* as a bunch of references that you can actually `push` and `fetch`.
+Finally, we arrive at the point of this entire article: stashes that used to only be available through the `reflog` of `refs/stash` now properly *exist* as a bunch of references that you can actually `push` and `fetch`.
 You may even move around your entire stack, or any subset of it, at once.